 All our professors have PhDs, many with recent industry experience.
 They all have a passion for teaching.

-The NKU Computer Science department offers two Bachelors degrees: Computer Science and Computer Information Technology.
+The NKU Computer Science department offers three Bachelors degrees: Computer Science, Computer Information Technology, and Data Science.

 In addition, you can strengthen any degree with a minor in: